When saving a png in PSE, it has a checkbox for either 'none', or 'Interlace', can anyone tell me what this means and which one I should check?

 Oh thank you ladies!
 Finally- an explanation that I can understand!!
 I really appreciate the help!

-Thank you I also was wondering Good easy explanation
+Thank you I also was wondering smiley Good easy explanation